osmus/local-groups-handbook/osm-us-local-groups-handbook.md

 * Do not be discouraged if your events initially draw only a few people.
 Persistence is key.
 * Hold regular events at fixed days in the week or month so people can plan for it.
 * Make an effort to be as inclusive as possible.
 Consider that people have different lifestyles that come with different scheduling / dietary / travel constraints.
+* Always have at least one future event listed so people know that your group is alive and well.

 ### Existing OSM Centered Meetup groups